-OSPI cancelled spring 2020 summative statewide assessment administration after the Education Department approved the OSPI waiver request on March 27.
-Neither the percent of students meeting standard on the statewide assessments nor the reporting of scale scores can be reported on the Washington State Report Card.
-The student growth percentiles cannot be computed for the 2019-20 school year.
+OSPI cancelled spring 2020 and 2021 summative statewide assessment administration after the Education Department approved the OSPI waiver request in March 2020 and April 2021 respectively.
+Neither the percent of students meeting standard on the statewide assessments, nor the reporting of scale scores can be reported on the Washington State Report Card.
+The student growth percentiles cannot be computed for the 2019-20, or 2020-21 school years.

 Due to Pride Prep's academic performance falling in the bottom quartile of schools on the Washington School Improvement Framework, Pride Prep did not meet the Washington State academic performance requirements in 2018-2019.
 They were notified in their Renewal Report (issued May 1, 2020) of their ineligibility for renewal status under RCW 28A.710.200(2), unless they were able to demonstrate exceptional circumstances that the Authorizer finds justifiable.
 Pride Prep did submit a response to demonstrate exceptional circumstances on June 15, 2020, as well as a renewal application on July 1, 2020.
+It was determined that Pride Prep demonstrated exceptional circumstances that were deemed to be justifiable, and the Pride Prep charter contract was renewed on July 1, 2021.
 RCW 28A.710.200(2) Except as provided otherwise by this subsection (2), an authorizer may not renew a charter contract if, at the time of the renewal application, the charter school's performance falls in the bottom quartile of schools on the Washington achievement index developed by the state board of education under RCW 28A.657.110.
 A contract may be renewed without violating this subsection (2), however, if the charter school demonstrates exceptional circumstances that the authorizer finds justifiable.